-There is going to be a general structure and framework to your dissertation.
+There is going to be a general structure and framework for your dissertation.
 It is going to include several chapters.
 Make sure that you check with your supervisor because there are several different variations and you want to ensure that you use the right one.

 Style and content

 Your thesis is considered a literary masterpiece, an academic achievement.
-Your work should show that you have an in-depth understanding of theories, concepts and key issues.
+Your work should show that you have an in-depth understanding of theories, concepts, and key issues.
 Evidence of insight, thought, critical analysis, evaluation and a demonstration that you were capable of researching a topic within your field of expertise and presenting your findings effectively.

 A simple description is not going to do the trick; you should be capable of articulating yourself to an academic audience with precision.
 Stay away from colloquialisms and using “I”, “my” etc, unless you are actually describing what you did personally in an experiment.